liledix4/void/README.md

 - [x] Pass files and directories to MultiHasher.
 - [x] Using MHX files (MultiHasher XML), organize files in Void fashion.

+## Known limitations and issues

+- Due to Node.js restrictions, Void can't calculate hash for the files bigger than 2 GiB.
+Therefore, Void relies on MultiHasher for that specific task.
+- Void can't work with files being located in a drive different from a drive where the script is running.
+- If you rely on drag-and-dropping into Windows batch scripts, certain complex names of files and directories can be read incorrectly.
+That's an issue of how Windows batch script treats the input file paths.
+If you do it with files separately, better put them into a directory and drag-and-drop directory instead, Void script itself will read the files correctly.